chiossif/OSGeo-Live-el/en/overview/atlasstyler_overview.rst

 `AtlasStyler <http://en.geopublishing.org/AtlasStyler>`_ is a user-friendly desktop application for styling geodata.
 The resulting styles can be saved as OGC standards compliant SLD/SE files.

-The created SLD files are compatible with all programs which support the OGC SLD standard, including GeoServer, uDig and others.
+The created SLD files are compatible with all programs which support the OGC SLD standard, including :doc:`GeoServer <geoserver_overview>`, :doc:`uDig <udig_overview>` and others.
 The application provides a multitude of intuitive dialogs to simplify style creation.
 Users can apply abstract classifications like unique values, colored quantiles or equal distance.
 Additionally users have integrated access to an online symbol-database.
 Users can create and save symbols in the SymbolEditor and reused in classifications or other projects.

 .. image:: ../../images/screenshots/1024x768/atlasstyler-overview.png
   :scale: 40 %